 Hi Fernando, thanks for the suggestion.
-We’ll consider this in the future.2 months ago keithcParticipant
+We’ll consider this in the future.1 year ago keithcParticipant

 Can I suggest that instead of “location”, David Allen’s “Context” is better.
 Context could be place, but could also be related to the type of activity.
 For example, if I have a task to write an email to a customer, I could have the context “@Email” (Allen uses the “@” symbol), and also the context “@Office”, because I could batch up similar tasks into the @Email context, or I might (generally) write emails in the office, so I can batch this task with other office-based tasks.